-Birth control (also called contraception) can help you prevent pregnancy until you are ready for a baby.
+Birth control (also called contraception) can help you prevent pregnancy when you don’t want to have a baby.
 Some types of birth control can also help protect you and your sex partner from sexually transmitted diseases (STDs).

 How do I choose the right birth control?

 There isn’t one method of birth control that’s right for everyone.
 Each type of birth control has pros and cons.

 Here are some things to think about when choosing a birth control method:

 - Do you want to have children some day?
 How soon?

 - How often do you have sex?